 Isaiah 51:11 11 So the ransomed of the LORD will return and come with joyful shouting to Zion, and everlasting joy will be on their heads.
 They will obtain gladness and joy, and sorrow and sighing will flee away.

-In light of the Finished Word of Redemption, accomplished by ‘the arm of the Lord’ (Jesus), we might ask, “Where is the wrath of the oppressor?”
+In light of the finished work of Redemption, accomplished by ‘the arm of the Lord’ (the Lord Jesus Christ), we might ask, “Where is the wrath of the oppressor?”
 God vanquishes him.